-One of the latest reports also states that as of today 70 percent of the market share is with public sector banks, whereas rest 30 percent is with private sector banks.
+One of the latest reports also states that as of today 70 percent of the market share is with public sector banks, whereas the rest 30 percent is with private sector banks.

 This equation is going to reverse in the next ten years wherein these allocations will change i.e. 70 percent for private sector banks and 30 percent for public banks.

-Also, maintaining its asset quality irrespective of a large amount of loans this disburses, 55% of the loan book in the retail side and the immaculate management quality sets this bank apart from rest of the crowd.
+Also, maintaining its asset quality irrespective of a large number of loans this disburses, 55% of the loan book in the retail side and the immaculate management quality sets this bank apart from rest of the crowd.